JiriCagis/MyWiki/programovani/introductionIntoLinux/introductionIntoLinux.md

 	* The BIOS software is stored on a ROM chip on the motherboard.
 After this, the remainder of the boot process is controlled by the operating system (OS).

-2. **Master Boot Record (MBR) and Boot Loader**
+1. **Master Boot Record (MBR) and Boot Loader**
-	* Once the POST is completed, the system control passes from the BIOS to the boot loader.
+	* Master Boot Record Once the POST is completed, the system control passes from the BIOS to the boot loader.
 The boot loader is usually stored on one of the hard disks in the system, either in the boot sector (for traditional BIOS/MBR systems) or the EFI partition (for more recent (Unified) Extensible Firmware Interface or EFI/UEFI systems).

-	* A number of boot loaders exist for Linux; the most common ones are GRUB (for GRand Unified Boot loader), ISOLINUX (for booting from removable media), and DAS U-Boot (for booting on embedded devices/appliances).

-	* When booting Linux, the boot loader is responsible for loading the kernel image and the initial RAM disk or filesystem (which contains some critical files and device drivers needed to start the system) into memory.
+For Linux exists many bootloaders as GRUB, ISOLINUX or DAS.

+1. **Load kernel**
+	* The boot loader loads the selected kernel image and passes control to it.
+Kernels are almost always compressed, so its first job is to uncompress itself.
+After this, it will check and analyze the system hardware and initialize any hardware device drivers built into the kernel.

+1. **Init RAM disk**
+	* The initramfs filesystem image contains programs and binary files that perform all actions needed to mount the proper root filesystem, like providing kernel functionality for the needed filesystem and device drivers.

 3. **Text mode login**
 	* Near the end of the boot process, init starts a number of text-mode login prompts.
 These enable you to type your username, followed by your password, and to eventually get a command shell.
 However, if you are running a system with a graphical login interface, you will not see these at first.